 Some goalies say that they just stick out their glove hand and the puck finds its way into it – that responses become automatic.
 After such saves, a goalie sometimes wonders how he did it.

-In General (Not necessarily related to sports and martial arts)
+In General (Not specific to sports or martial arts)

 Enoch Tan [Tan_Slow]